Helmut Kohl: Minister-President of Rhineland-Palatinate

 Kohl was elected minister-president of Rhineland-Palatinate on 19 May 1969, as the successor to Peter Altmeier.
 As of 2017, he was the youngest person ever to be elected as head of government in a German Bundesland.
-Just a few days after his election as minister-president, Kohl also became vice-chair of the federal CDU party.
 While in office, Kohl acted as a reformer, focusing on school and education.
 His government abolished school corporal punishment and the parochial school, topics that had been controversial with the conservative wing of his party.

 During his term, Kohl founded the University of Trier-Kaiserslautern.
 He also finalised a territorial reform of the state, standardising codes of law and re-aligning districts, an act that he had already pursued under Altmeier's tenure, taking the chairmanship of the Landtag's committee on the reform.
 After taking office, Kohl established two new ministries, one for economy and transportation and one for social matters, with the latter going to Heiner Geißler, who would work closely with Kohl for the next twenty years.